Chatbot Analytics: The 7 Most Important Metrics To Track Success

 When it comes to FAQs, bots will always be faster than agents.

-They can handle multiple requests at once, meaning no chat queues and, without the need to type or ‘think’, they can provide immediate responses.
+They can handle multiple requests at once, meaning no chat queues, and they can provide immediate responses.

 Even your most efficient agent will be slower than a chatbot in an FAQ scenario.